Home / Alcohol / Ibuprofen & Alcohol

 Will Ibuprofen and Alcohol Kill You?

-While it’s usually safe to take ibuprofen and drink alcohol at the same time (following moderate consumption guidelines), their interaction can cause potentially life-threatening side effects if used in high doses, for a prolonged time, or irresponsibly.
+While it’s usually safe to take ibuprofen and drink alcohol simultaneously (following moderate consumption guidelines), their interaction can cause potentially life-threatening side effects if used in high doses, for a prolonged time, or irresponsibly.

 For example, the risk of gastrointestinal bleeding increases when you combine ibuprofen with alcohol.
-If not addressed in due time, this bleeding can get worse and lead to death.
+If not addressed in time, this bleeding can worsen and lead to death.

 Also, the risk of renal damage is higher when you mix ibuprofen and alcohol.
 Kidney impairment can lead to kidney failure, which can be deadly.

-Additionally, drinking alcohol and taking ibuprofen can make you excessively drowsy.
+Additionally, drinking alcohol and taking ibuprofen can make you excessively tired.
 The increased sleepiness, slowed reaction time, lack of balance, and impaired judgment can cause you to end up in a fatal accident.

 What To Do if You Drink Alcohol and Take Ibuprofen

-If you’ve taken ibuprofen and drank a small to moderate amount of alcohol with it, the first thing you should do is not consume any more alcohol.
+If you’ve taken ibuprofen and drank a small to moderate amount of alcohol with it, you should first not consume any more alcohol.

-From there, Have a snack or eat a small meal and drink plenty of water to decrease the risk of developing stomach problems.
+From there, Have a snack or eat a small meal and drink plenty of water to decrease the risk of developing stomach problems or causing an upset stomach.

 When To See a Doctor

-• Symptoms of gastrointestinal problems/bleeding such as persistent stomach pain or upset, blackened stool, an increased pulse, dizziness, fainting episodes, vomit that looks similar to coffee grounds, and/or blood in vomit.
+- Gastrointestinal problems/bleeding symptoms include persistent stomach pain or upset stomach, blackened stool, an increased pulse, dizziness, fainting episodes, vomiting similar to coffee grounds, and/or blood in vomit.

-• Symptoms of kidney damage such as swelling (particularly in hands, ankles, or feet) shortness of breath, and excessive exhaustion.
+- Symptoms of kidney damage include swelling (particularly in hands, ankles, or feet), shortness of breath, and excessive exhaustion.

 How to Safely Take Ibuprofen and Alcohol

-The safe way to take ibuprofen and alcohol is to consume each one separately.
+The safe way to take ibuprofen and alcohol is to consume each separately – again, it should be taken independently.

 If you only occasionally take ibuprofen and accidentally have a drink around the same time, you typically don’t need to worry about experiencing side effects.
 Still, it’s best to avoid combining the medication with alcohol.

 You can also reduce the risk of side effects by eating a snack or small meal after combining ibuprofen and alcohol.
-However, this isn’t guaranteed to work every time or at all, so it’s still best to avoid the combination altogether.
+However, this isn’t guaranteed to work every time, so it’s still best to avoid the combination altogether.

-If you suffer from kidney disease, liver disease, or substance abuse disorders, the side effects of taking ibuprofen with alcohol will be more severe.
+Suppose you suffer from kidney disease, liver damage, liver disease, or substance abuse disorders.
+In that case, the side effects of taking ibuprofen with alcohol will be more severe, and medical attention should be considered and taken seriously.

 When Can You Drink Alcohol After Taking Ibuprofen?